symbiotic-engineering/OpenFLASH/src/python/test/data/config-key.md

 Match is the number of matching potential points for (real, imag), with rtol = 0.01, real/imag atol = 0.01 (2500 max).<br>
 t_densities and face_units determined the number of panels in the Capytaine mesh.  <br>
-Capytaine added_mass and radiation_damping are listed first.<br>
+Capytaine added_mass, radiation_damping, and excitation_phase are listed first.<br>
-MEEM added_mass and radiation_damping with 100 coefficients per region, converted to the capytaine convention, are listed second. <br>
+MEEM added_mass, radiation_damping and excitation_phase with 100 coefficients per region, converted to the capytaine convention, are listed second. <br>
 (Capytaine convention does not multiply hydro coefficients by a factor of h^3).<br>

 config0:<br>